abeckley27/TangentProblem/README.md

 # TangentProblem
-This progtram searches for integer values n for which tan(n) > n
+This program searches for integer values n for which tan(n) > n